HastingsGreer/InverseConsistency/docs/source/monai_wrapper.rst

     show(model.warped_image_A - image_B)
     plt.tight_layout()

 Finally, let's visualize some registrations!
-To get a ddf compatible with :mod:`monai`'s Warp layer, use :func:`icon_registration.monai_wrapper.make_ddf`
+To call an ICON module on two images (or batches of images) and get back a ddf (deformation field) compatible with :mod:`monai`'s Warp layer, use :func:`icon_registration.monai_wrapper.make_ddf_using_icon_module`.
+Alternatively, if you have an ICON style transform already and want to convert it to a :mod:`monai` ddf, use :func:`icon_registration.monai_wrapper.make_ddf_from_icon_transform`.

 .. plot::
    :nofigs: